Budapestby VisitCity Guides

 • Tour of the State Opera House

-• Exploration of the National Museum
+• Check out the National Museum

 Outdoor thermal pool at Széchenyi Baths with grand yellow Neo-baroque building